 Reference

-Fitment Notes for Printed Parts
+Notes for DIY 3D-Printed Parts

 How to evaluate tolerance, installation pressure, and real-world fit before forcing a part into place.